scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 At the digital communications receiver the received signal is demodulated into *soft decision* channel bits.
 The soft values are used to calculate *branch metrics*, which then are used to update cumulative metrics held in each of the 16 states of the trellis.
 There are two possible paths arriving at each state, but the *surviving* path is the one producing the minimum cumulative metric.

 Fig. :ref:`fig3` shows the survivor traceback paths in the 16-state trellis while sending random bits through the encoding/decoding process.

-The channel *signal-to-noise ratio* (SNR), also denoted :math:`E_b/N_0`) is 7 dB.
-Note SNR is the ratio of received signal power to background noise power.
+Additive noise in the communications channel introduces confusion in the formation of the traceback paths.
+The channel *signal-to-noise ratio* (SNR), defined as the ratio of received signal power to background noise power, sets the operating condition for the system.
+In Fig. :ref:`fig3` the
+SNR, equivalently denoted by :math:`E_b/N_0`), is set at 7 dB.
 At a  *decision depth* of 25 code symbols, all 16 paths merge to a common path, making it very likely that the probability of a bit error, is very very small.
 At lower a SNR, not shown here, the increased noise level makes it take longer to see a traceback merge and this is indicative of an increase in the probability of making a bit error.